nyberry/nyberrysite/blog/moser.md

 Patient B was a fit 30 year old man whose family had a string of colds, but his cough seemed to have lingered far longer than anyone else’s and "gone to his chest" – he was keeping the whole house up with his coughing.

-Patient C was a policewoman in her 40s who had a flu like illness with dry cough, headache and aching limbs for 10 days.
+Patient C was a woman in her 40s who had a flu like illness with dry cough, headache and aching limbs for 10 days.
 Initially she took herself off to bed and it seemed to be getting better.
 But she phoned for advice as it seemed to be getting worse again.

 These are bread and butter primary care presentations, right?

-So you probably won’t be surprised to hear that Patient A's rib pain got better with ibuprofen and time.
+You probably won’t be surprised to hear that Patient A's rib pain got better with ibuprofen and time.
 Patient B had a chest infection; he felt better after a course of antibiotics.
 Patient C just needed to rest up and to continue taking paracetamol, and perhaps a few more days off work, while she recovered.

 Except actually, no. That's not what happened.